lukasdula/lab-01-GNS3-basic-network/README.md

 ## Author's Note

-This lab is my first in GNS3.
-I enjoyed installing the Xubuntu client, connecting it to the network, and logging in via SSH.
-It feels like a new level compared to Packet Tracer, but my previous experience helped me a lot.
+This lab is the first one created to demonstrate my portfolio on GitHub.
+I enjoy installing the Xubuntu client, connecting it to the network, and logging in via SSH.
+It feels like a new level compared to Packet Tracer, but my previous experience helps me a lot.
 It is exciting to explore GNS3 and see the network behave realistically.

-I am looking forward to the next lab, where I will deploy an Apache server on Xubuntu and demonstrate client access to a web service.
+I look forward to the next labs, where I continue adding features from CCNA 1, QEMU virtual machines with Windows systems, and network monitoring using Wireshark and Zabbix.
-I also plan to add a DHCP server to make the network more realistic.

 ---